 Our objectives have evolved as we have learned more about genetics as well as conformation, rate of gain and health, how to prevent diseases and illnesses as well as for the most part the ability to know when a goat needs treatment or not.
 We have also learned what their nutritional needs are for them to be at their most productive.
 Through selective breeding and close management we are seeing our herd become more and more parasitic resistant.
 We have educated ourselves by learning what works and what doesn't through trial and error and lots and lots of research over these years.

 Now in our herd we are proud to say are hard work is paying off, we are seeing excellent rate of gain, and prolificy.
 We are seeing a continuous improvement of conformation in each selected generation of kids that we keep and sell for reproduction.
-We are also pleased to say that with close pasture and nutritional management as well as copper bolusing many animals in our herd have never needed to be de-wormed.
+We are also pleased to say that with close pasture and nutritional management as well as copper bolusing and treating with Flukever as needed many animals in our herd handle the worms with out getting sick.
 (Our herd is on very strict de-worming as needed only)

 In 2003 we made the decision to buy our first purebred registered Boer buck and to start registering up our foundation commercial herd from crossbred Boer/Nubian and Boer/Kiko to high percentage and Purebred Boer.
 The reason mainly was to have the traceability of their lineages on paper.
 It would also give us the future opportunity to add to our main objectives and to eventually offer excellent registered percentage and purebred Boer stock as well as to continue selling quality commercial animals to other producers and meat kids for the markets.